Frequently Asked Questions on Child Safety

 At what age can children be left alone at home?

-When the time comes that they show they can contact the local authorities, follow through with precautionary safety measures, and properly care for his/her self then you know they are ready and capable of being alone for a short period of time.
+If they can confidently contact the local authorities, follow through with precautionary safety measures you put in place, and properly care for his/her self then they may be ready and capable of being alone for a short period of time.
 Some precautions that may be of assistance are smart video cameras, door locks, smoke and CO alarms, doorbells, Home Security Systems, and wearable GPS bracelets to ensure your child’s security.
 In this case, going the extra mile will only be beneficial.

 Why should children be vaccinated?

-This may also prove to be an action that saves your budget in the long run.
-This is a wise way of keeping your child safe from bodily harm and could drastically affect them for many years down the road.
+Healthcare is expensive and by offering your child an extra level of protection, it may also save you money in the long run from costly hospital visits.
+This is one of many ways you can keep your child safe from bodily harm that could drastically affect them for many years down the road.

 Is it safe for children to sleep after receiving a concussion?

-Always seek the advice of your family’s physician especially involving head injuries.
-There are specific symptoms to look for and should not be taken lightly as the signs of a severe concussion could be very subtle.
-In some cases resting after a head injury could assist in the healing process, but if a concussion is suspected it is advisable to wake them every two to three hours for reassurance.
+If the child seems well after a bump to the head it is OK to let them go to sleep.
+But if they seem unusually sleepy, or they seem dazed when they wake, they should be seen by a doctor straight away.
+Symptoms of a concussion usually happen right away, but can show up hours or days after an injury.
+It is advised you should always seek the advice of your family’s Doctor when head injuries are involved as there are specific symptoms you need to be aware of and these should not be taken lightly as the signs of a severe concussion could be very subtle.
+In some cases, resting after a head injury could assist in the healing process, but if a concussion is suspected it is advisable to wake them every two to three hours for reassurance.

 Are kids more susceptible to infections once their tonsils are removed?